 - 1. Create the application image, targeting the INITIAL ADDRESS. - 2.
 Read the 32-bit value from offset 0x1F00 of the application image to determine the number of sections. - 3.
-For = 1 to number_of_sections: - a. section_pointer = read the 64-bit section pointer from 0x1F00 + (s 8) - b.
-Subtract INITIAL ADDRESS from section pointer - c.
-Add NEW_ADDRESS to section_pointer - d.
+For = 1 to number of sections: - a. section pointer = read the 64-bit section pointer from <math>0x1F00 + (s 8) - b.
+Subtract INITIAL_ADDRESS from section_pointer - c.
+Add NEW ADDRESS to section pointer - d.
 Store updated section_pointer - 4.
 Recompute the CRC32 for addresses 0x1000 to 0x1FFB.
 Store the new value at offset 0x1FFC.
-The CRC32 value must be computed on a copy of the data using the following procedure: - a.
+The CRC32 value must be computed on a copy of the data using the following procedure:

+- a.
 Swap the bits of each byte so that the bits occur in reverse order and compute the CRC. - b.
 Swap the bytes of the computed CRC32 value to appear in reverse order. - c.
 Swap the bits in each byte of the CRC32 value. - d.
 Write the CRC32 value to flash.

-Note: The factory update image has a different format, which requires a different procedure for the pointer updates.
-When using the HPS to manage RSU, both U-Boot and LIBRSU clients implement this procedure for relocating the factory update image.
+The absolute factory update image and the absolute decision firmware update image have a different format, which requires a different procedure for the pointer updates.
+When using the HPS to manage RSU, both U-Boot and LIBRSU clients implement this procedure for relocating the absolute factory update image and the absolute decision firmware update image.

-The combined application image has a different format, with no pointers that need to be relocated.
+The combined application image is always relative, with no pointers that need to be relocated.
 The image can be placed unmodified in flash at any address.